gstackio/gstack-docs/index.md

    growing world of Internet-of-Things (IoT), your app might need to provide IoT devices with TCP services that are not based on HTTP.
 Let's dive into how to do that with Gstack.

+### Wanna contribute?

+At Gstack, we are a band of buddies hosting our own apps.
+Thus, Gstack is an open, community-fueld platform.
+Anyone is welcome to contribute to it.

+Details on how this will take place are in the process of being specified, though.
+For sure, contributions will take place on Github through pull requests, as it is the case for this documentation.